tastyigniter/docs/installation.md

 title: "Installation"
 ---

-There are two ways you can install TastyIgniter, either using the Quick or Command-line installation instructions.
-Before you proceed, you should check that your server meets the minimum system requirements.
+Before you proceed with installing TastyIgniter, you should check that your server meets the minimum system requirements.

 ## Minimum Requirements